 For one client a 3PL may charge storage charges based on the total number of items in storage on a daily basis and for another, weekly storage based on the number of pallet spaces.
-Within transport rate calculation it typically becomes much more complex with factors such as weight, cubic, from/to areas, truck size, day of week, waiting times, hand-unloads, seasonality, temperature of goods and many, many more differing ways of calculating pricing needing to be taken into account in order to price jobs correctly.
+Within transport rate calculation it typically becomes much more complex with factors such as weight, cubic, from/to areas, truck size, day of week, waiting times, hand-unloads, seasonality, temperature of goods and many, many other ways of calculating pricing needing to be taken into account in order to price jobs correctly.

-Distribution centre fulfilment through a 3PL:
+3PL Distribution centre fulfilment

-Orders to distribution centres are much larger, often full truck loads of pallets on one order.
+Orders to distribution centres are much larger, often full truck-loads of pallets on one order.
 Some 3PLs may also provide services to aggregate multiple products onto a single pallet for smaller top-up orders placed by the DC, so it is important to evaluate your requirements prior to selecting a 3PL to ensure they can meet all needs.
 Also, time-slot bookings for the delivery are an essential aspect here, meaning it's often wise to work with a 3PL who can provide both the warehousing and transport functions to ensure on-time delivery to the DC.
 Splitting these two functions can add complication, as coordination is now required between two outsourced parties for every order.